Azure/data-product-streaming/CONTRIBUTING.md

 # Contributor's Guide

-This project very much welcomes community contributions to this repository.
-Whether those are [Issue Reports](#issue-reports) or [Pull Requests](#pull-requests), any form of contribution is very much welome.
-Please note that by participating in this project, you agree to abide by the [Code of Conduct](/CODE_OF_CONDUCT.md), as well as the terms of the [CLA](#cla).
+This project welcomes community contributions.
+The contributions could be [Issues](#issue-reports) or [Pull Requests](#pull-requests), any form of contribution is welome.
+Please note that by participating in this project, you agree to abide by the [Code of Conduct](/CODE_OF_CONDUCT.md) and the terms of the [CLA](#cla).

-> If you have a question, think you have discovered an issue or would like to propose a new feature or idea, then find/file an issue report **BEFORE** starting work to fix/implement it.
+> If you have a question, have discovered an issue or perhaps you would like to propose an enhancement or idea, please file an issue report **BEFORE** commencing work on it.

 ## Open Development Workflow